tgarciai/minimal-golang-seed/README.md

 # minimal-goland-seed
-Is a sample for golang gin server with logrus and prometheus
+Seed to estart golang server with:
+- gin
+- logrus
+- prometheus

 ## How to run